 If you use opioids consistently over a period of time, the body starts making more opioid receptors, and that’s how tolerance is developed.
 Now the brain has become dependent on opioids to produce endorphins, and it stops making them naturally.

 The problem arises when an opiate abuser lowers his dosage considerably or comes off opioids completely.
-You are now supplying your body with less endorphins from the drugs, but your brain doesn’t supply you with the rest.
+You are now supplying your body with fewer endorphins from the drugs, but your brain doesn’t supply you with the rest.
 Your brain short circuits, and therein lies the problem.
 What results is a massive endorphin deficiency leading to increased sensitivity to physical and emotional pain, among other problems.

 Dopamine is our main focus neurotransmitter.
 Dopamine is also responsible for our drive or desire to get things done…our motivation.
 Dopamine lifts the dark clouds of depression, is responsible for feelings of pleasure, and plays a role in the “reward system” in the brain.
 Prolonged use of opioids leads to continuous spikes in dopamine levels.